The AI Search Visibility Guide for Science marketers

 • 1Add Article schema to all blog posts and thought leadership.
 Include author, publish date, and organisation.

 • 2Add FAQ schema to any page with questions and answers.
-These get pulled directly into AI responses.
+This helps search engines and AI systems understand question-and-answer content more clearly.

 • 3Add HowTo schema to process or step-by-step content.
 This is particularly valuable for methodology and service pages.